Mukhil-Padmanabhan/ai-notes-app/README.md

 - Provision to add attachments / media.
 - Provision to share Notes.
 - User Profile module with various customizations and settings
-- To have more modular approach and for scaling ML and NLP features, have them as seperate microservice and probably use something advanced like emotion-roberta for Sentiment analysis
+- To have more modular approach and for scaling ML and NLP features, have them as seperate microservice and probably use something advanced like emotion-roberta for Emotional analysis

 ## License